cosmicRover/erwin_projects/e_movies_streaming/README.md

 Default Values:

 Since this model uses only essential entities and attributes to meet the requirements, I can enforce non-null requirement quite easily.

+Solution notes:

+- If the user's phone number isn't already in the database, they will be prompted to submit their email to sign-up for this service.
+- The region name will then be extracted from the provided phone number using Twilio.
+- User email prefix (the part before '@') will be used as username on the UI.
+- For a user to rent/watch a movie, the movie must be available in their region.
+- User is able to update their region by updating their phone number
 ```